 Choose 'free' edition.

-Click to continue to the next screen and you’ll come to the host specification part of the cluster installation.
+Click continue the next screen and you’ll come to the host specification part of the cluster installation.

 To specify our hosts, enter the following:

 This will now search for all ‘clouderam’ hosts that end with numbers from 01 to 02 and all ‘clouderaw’ hosts that end with numbers from 01 to 05.
 That would be all our VMs.

 If done correctly, the search will find our 7 hosts:

 On the next screen leave everything as is, just under ‘Additional Parcels’ choose KAFKA (at least we did):

 On the next screen, select the checkbox ‘Install Oracle Java SE Development Kit (JDK)’ and click ‘Continue’: